openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 ### Solution 2:

-- You could use gpt-4o instead of gpt-3.5 turbo for longer context, but that is more expensive and slightly slower.
+- You could use gpt-4o instead of gpt-3.5 turbo for longer context.
+This would slightly increase the cost and latency, but you may get higher quality summarizations.

 - You can customize the amount of files it searches through within the call to Microsoft Graph.